tqdv/uweh/README.md

 Deployment steps:
 - Copy `src/config.template.php` to `src/config.php` and customize it to your liking.
 - Configure the web server to serve php files and the uploaded files.
-Make sure to disable php execution in the files directory or use a subdomain to be certain.
+Make sure that it doesn't execute user-uploaded php files, and that the file size limits in php.ini (`upload_max_filesize`), and your webserver (`client_max_body_size` for nginx, `LimitRequestBody` for Apache) are larger than `UWEH_MAX_FILESIZE`.
 - Add the file cleaning job to your crontab:
   ```cron
   0,15,30,45 * * * * sh /path/to/uweh/src/clean_files.sh >/dev/null 2>&1
   ```
-- Make sure that filesize limits in php.ini (`upload_max_filesize`), and your webserver (`client_max_body_size` for nginx, `LimitRequestBody` for Apache) are larger than `UWEH_MAX_FILESIZE`.
 - Open `status.php` in your browser and check that everything is in order.
-Then delete or rename it for security.

 ## License

 This project is a rewrite or clone of nokonoko/Uguu, so it is also licensed under the [MIT License](LICENSE).

+---

 ## Developer notes

-### Context

-List of rules I imposed on myself:
-- No database
-- No external php libraries
-- Single library file
-- Most things should be documented
-- Downloading is only handled by the webserver
-- User downloads the file with the right filename
-- User should not be able to guess a file URL
+### Design goals and caveats

+Uweh strives to be simple, not complex.
+This means no database, no libraries, a small number of files, downloads being directly handled by the webserver and decent documentation.

+This leads to some drawbacks: there is no upload progress bar, and the filesize is limited by the webserver.

-### Overview
+### Execution overview

+TODO rewrite

 `index.php` mostly handles the HTML, and some argument preprocessing.
 It hands off the processing to `Uweh\save_file(…)` which is the main function.